-Christophe Pittie Audit & Assurance Leade
+Christophe Pittie Audit & Assurance Leader

-Christophe Pittie is our Audit Leader within the Country Leadership Team of PwC Luxembourg, as from 1 July.
-He is an audit partner serving the Asset Management industry and leads the Asset Management Country

-Programme for Italy and Luxembourg.
+Christophe Pittie is our Audit Leader within the Country Leadership Team of PwC Luxembourg since 1 July 2015.
+He is an audit partner serving the Asset Management industry and leads the Asset Management Country Programme for Italy and Luxembourg.
 He founded PwC's Academy, which provides specialised training for clients.

 Christophe Pittie is a Qualified Chartered Accountant and a "Réviseur d'entreprises agréé".
-He graduated from "Ecole de Commerce Solvav" (ULB), in Brussels.
+He graduated from "Ecole de Commerce Solvay" (ULB), in Brussels.